Adrián Ramos

-Gustavo Adrián Ramos Vásquez (/es/; born 22 January 1986), commonly known as Adrián Ramos, is a former Colombian footballer who played as a striker.
+Gustavo Adrián Ramos Vásquez (/es/; born 22 January 1986), commonly known as Adrián Ramos, is a Colombian footballer who plays as a striker for América de Cali.

 He made his debut for the Colombia national football team in 2008 and has represented them 37 times, including at the 2011 Copa América and the 2014 FIFA World Cup.

 Club career

 Early career

 Ramos started his career at América de Cali in 2004, but was sent out on loan to Trujillanos and Santa Fe in consecutive seasons.
 Ramos returned to América de Cali for the 2008 season and was one of the key players in their 2008 Finalizacion championship, scoring in their 4–1 aggregate victory over Independiente Medellín in the finals.

 Hertha Berlin

 On 30 August 2009, he joined Hertha BSC in Germany after the clubs agreed a fee in the region of €2 million.

 His first goal for Hertha came in the second round of the DFB Pokal on 22 September 2009, helping the club come back from 0–2 down to level at 2–2, only to lose in a penalty shoot-out.
 His first Bundesliga goal came against Stuttgart on 12 November, putting his side ahead before a late Zdravko Kuzmanović strike ensured a 1–1 draw.
 On 13 December 2013, Ramos scored two goals in nine minutes as Hertha came from 0–1 down to defeat Werder Bremen 3–2.
 In the 2013–14 Bundesliga season, he had his best season to date with Hertha, contributing 16 goals, the joint fourth most in the league.